christoobia1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script creates an empty file hello
+script that adds permission to execute hello file